demarchidaniele/raspi_sensor_daemons/README.md

 Each executalbe can run as a foreground process or a daemon.

-If luched as a foreground process the software pool the sensor for a while and print the values on exit.
+If lauched as a foreground process the software pool the sensor for a while and print the values on exit.

-If lunched as a daemon se same executalbe must be started twice: one for running the dameon and a second time for asking data to the first one.
+If launched as a daemon, the same executalbe must be started twice: one for running the dameon and a second time for asking data to the background process.

 -------------------------------
 Compilation